kontent-ai/boilerplate-next-js/README.md

 🎉 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying content in Kentico Kontent project.
+You can start editing the page by modifying content in Kontent project.
 The page auto-updates as you edit the content, you just need to [publish the changes](https://kontent.ai/learn/tutorials/write-and-collaborate/publish-your-work/publish-content-items).

 #### Preview